If you want to gain muscle, which routine works best? A bro split or a push/pull/legs (PPL) routine?

 - Sunday: Off

-Bro Split vs PPL: Which is the Better Training Split?
+Bro Split vs PPL: Which is Better?

 One of the most frequently cited drawbacks of the bro split is the suboptimal training frequency.